Dong Hee Lee

 2024.1.~2024.2.
 (7 weeks)

-codes / Presentation (Korean)
+codes / presentation (Korean)

 The goal of this project is to develop a heart sound segmentation deep learning model and web app service for assisting heart checkup.
 We developed a heart sound (S1, S2) segmentation deep learning model based on U-Net++ with stethoscope sound data provided by the PhysioNet Challenge and deployed it as a web app service.
 We preprocessed the audio data and converted it into spectrogram images, and then trained deep learning models and evaluated performance of the image segmentation.